dsheyp/docker-strapi/README.md

 ## Updating Strapi

+### V4+
-To upgrade Strapi, stop your Strapi container and pull the latest image / update your compose file with the respective tag / Strapi version you would like to upgrade to.
+To upgrade Strapi v4+, stop your Strapi container and pull the image / update your compose file with the respective tag for the Strapi version you would like to upgrade to.
 Then re-create your Strapi container with the new image.

-> Note the upgrade process is very slow and may upgrade across major versions.
+> Note the upgrade process is very slow, automatic, and will upgrade across minor and patch versions.
 There may be breaking changes between upgrades.
 Please remember to backup responsibly.

+### V4 to V5

+To upgrade from Strapi v4 to Strapi v5, stop your Strapi container and pull the latest image / update your compose file with the `latest` tag.
+Then re-create your Strapi container with the new image.
+The image should handle the upgrade without user intervention.
+Ensure you have a backup in place as the new Strapi [Upgrade Tool](https://docs.strapi.io/dev-docs/upgrade-tool) may fail.

+> Note the upgrade process can be slow and will upgrade across major / minor versions.
+There may be breaking changes between upgrades.
+Please remember to backup responsibly.

+### V5+

+To upgrade Strapi v5+, stop your Strapi container and pull the latest image / update your compose file with the `latest` tag.
+Then re-create your Strapi container with the new image.

+:warning: Strapi v5 now utilizes an [Upgrade Tool](https://docs.strapi.io/dev-docs/upgrade-tool) that doesn't have version pinning.
+If you pull a Docker image with a higher v5.x.x Strapi version than what you are currently running ***it will always upgrade to the latest version of v5.
+Regardless of image version.*** It is therefore recommended to only use the `latest` tag for any implementations of Strapi v5.

+> Note the upgrade process can be slow and will upgrade across major / minor versions.
+There may be breaking changes between upgrades.
+Please remember to backup responsibly.

 ---

 ### Missing React modules for Strapi v4.15.5+

 The Docker entrypoint and Docker file have been modified to replace the `strapi new` command (now deprecated) with `npx create strapi-app` which will gather the required packages.
 With this change, the image is now substantially smaller.
-For existing strapi projects, the updated entrypoint will add the missing packages [`react`, `react-dom`, `react-router-dom`, `styled-components`] if they haven't already been installed.
+For existing Strapi projects, the updated entrypoint will add the missing packages [`react`, `react-dom`, `react-router-dom`, `styled-components`] if they haven't already been installed.
 Please remember to backup responsibly.

 ---

 # Official Documentation

-- The official documentation of strapi is available on [https://docs.strapi.io/](https://docs.strapi.io/).
+- The official documentation of Strapi is available on [https://docs.strapi.io/](https://docs.strapi.io/).

-- The official strapi Docker image is available on [GitHub](https://github.com/strapi/strapi-Docker) (not yet upgraded to v4).
+- The official Strapi Docker image is available on [GitHub](https://github.com/strapi/strapi-Docker) (not yet upgraded to v4).

-- The official Docker documentation for strapi, including example Dockerfiles, is available on [https://docs.strapi.io/dev-docs/installation/Docker](https://docs.strapi.io/dev-docs/installation/Docker).
+- The official Docker documentation for Strapi, including example Dockerfiles, is available on [https://docs.strapi.io/dev-docs/installation/Docker](https://docs.strapi.io/dev-docs/installation/Docker).